 The Municipal Hotline team utilizes the OMS/P-Call, and Municipal Portal to input escalated jobs, and to follow-up with the original point of contact as requested.
 Municipalities have the ability to get direct updates, via email or text, with restoration status based on real time information in OMS through the Municipal Portal.
-More detailed information on the Municipal Portal is included in Section 12.7.
-An additional internal Escalation Tracker database may be used in conjunction with the Portal if deemed necessary, and can be found in Section 12.8.
+More detailed information on the Municipal Portal is included in Section 14.7.
+An additional manual internal Escalation Tracker database may be used, if OMS and the Municipal Portal are deemed unstable by the Information Technology Officer, and can be found in Section 14.8.
+See Section 9 "Restoration Contingency Plan" for strategies if technological issues arise with the Municipal Portal.

-12.4.2 Life Support Equipment (LSE) Customers
+14.4.2 Life Support Equipment (LSE) Customers